burger-style menu icon

 Fitness Test

 A good level of fitness is critical to joining the RAF, it’s also something that must be maintained throughout your career.
 You’ll need to complete a Pre-Joining Fitness Test (PJFC).
-This will take place at a local gym, and includes a 2.4km run, push up test and a sit-up test.
+This will take place at a local gym, and is a 2.4km run.

 5